 • Friends accepted donations via the Friends web site

-Many goals will be dependent on Covid restrictions
+Many goals will be dependent on local Covid restrictions

 Volunteer Support